 Tuition fees: €1.343,50 per year

-During the first two semesters, you will be required to develop a project.
-For this reason, we recommend that you choose modules from the areas 'Sciences and Discourse' (in black) and 'Skills and Technologies' (in red).
-The former provide you with theoretical foundations, critical thinking and practical methodologies from the social and economic sciences that are relevant to your project.
+In the second semester you develop an autonomous project, in teams or individually.
+You will select courses from the areas 'Sciences and Discourse' (in black) and 'Skills and Technologies' (in red).
+The former provide you with theoretical foundations, critical thinking and methods from the social and economic sciences.
 Through the latter, you will learn how to use the most important tools and techniques for your creative work as a designer.
-Specialists in the field, with various competences, will support students with the development of their projects along two aspects: object-space-services and communication-interaction-services.
-The modules you choose and help from lecturers will all contribute to the development of your project.
-If you want to customise your study plan further, you can choose modules from other faculties.
+Experienced designers, with various specializations, will support you with the development your project along two lines: object-space-services and communication-interaction-services.
+All courses you choose contribute to the development of your project.
+If you want to customise your study plan further, you can choose courses from other faculties, too.

 Supervision and constant consultation with experts and stakeholders is a crucial part of this study programme.

-Student representative in the Course Council: Lena Rieger
+Student representative in the Course Council: Anita Ferro Milone

 Team of Teachers: Adelheid Biesecker, Lisa Borgenheimer, Andrea De Chirico, Sabina Frei, Alastair Fuad-Luke, Günther Innerebner (helios.bz), Kris Krois, Kuno Prey, Matteo Moretti, Alvise Mattozzi, Karl Emilio Pircher (walking chair), Andreas Metzner-Szigeth, Elisabeth Tauber

-The variety of jobs in the traditional field of design is already very broad and ranges from working in design studios to communication agencies and in-house communication offices in companies to freelance activity.
-Eco-social design also offers the possibility to collaborate with partners who are committed to and interested in environmental, social and political change, like NGOs, foundations, local councils and other public institutions, cooperatives, citizen groups, not-for-profit enterprises and other social organisations.
-Also the expanding market of organic, eco-friendly and ethical products and services, the sharing economy as well as other forms of more traditional businesses in the process of transformation, they all offer opportunities to our graduates.
+The variety of jobs in the traditional field of design is already very broad and ranges from working in design studios to communication agencies and from in-house communication offices in companies to freelance activity.
+Eco-social design also offers the possibility to collaborate with partners who are committed to environmental, social and political change, like NGOs, foundations, local councils and other public institutions, cooperatives, citizen groups, not-for-profit enterprises and other social organisations.
+Also the expanding market of organic, eco-friendly and ethical products and services, the sharing economy as well as other forms of alternative economies, they all offer opportunities to our graduates.
+There is a lot of creative scope for designers who want to invent their own role.

 This Master degree also enables you to continue further with your studies towards a practice-oriented doctoral degree.